-At our printmaking studio, Fine Art Imaging, we talk to our clients about printing permanence and archival quality on a daily basis.
+At our printmaking studio, Fine Art Imaging, we often talk to our clients about print permanence and archival quality.
 Four years ago, when we relocated from Montreal to Bucharest, the term giclée was almost unknown.

 WHAT IS PRINT PERMANENCE: